decentraland/adr/docs/ADR-61-merkle-proofed-entities.md

   const generatedCrcHash = ipfsHash(metadata, metadata.merkleRoot.hashingKeys);
   // The hash provided in the merkleProof for the entity MUST match the hash generated by the validator. assert(metadata.merkleRoot.entityHash === generatedCrcHash);

-  const merkleRoot = getMerkleRoot(metadata.id);
+  // Based on the metadata.id, the merkle root is obtained from a trusted source i.e: the graph, or a smart contract directly const merkleRoot = getMerkleRoot(metadata.id);
   // Verify if the entity belongs to the Merkle Tree. asset(